Queueing games with an endogenous number of machines: Concluding remarks

 Compared to the earlier literature, our main innovations are (i) the existence of an endogenous number of machines at a given queueing problem, (ii) the cost associated with a machine to (de)activate it, (iii) the distinction between private and public queueing problems with an initial queue.

-An interesting direction for future research is to study the existence of an allocation rule that always selects a stable allocation for balanced requeueing games.
-Furthemore, although we have a counterexample when swaps are allowed for public requeueing games with the non-optimal initial queue, it is still an open question whether it is also the case when swaps are not allowed.
+An interesting direction for future research is to characterize axiomatically an allocation rule that always selects a stable allocation for balanced requeueing games.
+Furthermore, although we have a counterexample when swaps are allowed for public requeueing games with the non-optimal initial queue, it is still an open question whether it is also the case when swaps are not allowed.